Tag: nutrition

 Since their discovery, antibiotics have saved millions of lives and transformed modern medicine.
 Yet, we are now entering a critical crossroads: antimicrobial resistance (AMR) is rising at an alarming rate.

-The World Health Organization (WHO) warns that by 2050, drug-resistant infections could kill more people each year than cancer.
+The World Health Organization (WHO) warns that by 2050, drug-resistant infections will kill more people each year than cancer.

 If antibiotics lose their effectiveness, even routine surgeries and minor injuries could once again become life-threatening.
 This looming crisis has ignited an urgent search for alternatives — natural, microbial, and technological — that might help us outsmart resistant pathogens.